tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 constraints prevent immediate processing.
 In such cases, the response MUST be sent once sufficient resources become available.

+1. After the responder sends `ExtendedKeyUpdate(key_update_response)` it MUST update its send keys.

 1. Upon receipt of an `ExtendedKeyUpdate(key_update_response)` the initiator derives the new secrets from the exchanged key shares.
-The initiator then sends an empty ExtendedKeyUpdate(new_key_update) message to trigger the switch to the new keys.
+The initiator then updates its receive keys and sends an empty ExtendedKeyUpdate(new_key_update) message to complete the process.

-1. After the initiator sends `ExtendedKeyUpdate(new_key_update)` it MUST update its send keys.
-Upon receipt of this message, the responder MUST update its receive keys and then send `ExtendedKeyUpdate(new_key_update)`, after which it MUST update its send keys.
+1. After sending `ExtendedKeyUpdate(new_key_update)` initiator MUST update its send keys.

-1. After receiving the responder’s `ExtendedKeyUpdate(new_key_update)`,
+1. After receiving the initiator’s `ExtendedKeyUpdate(new_key_update)`,
-the initiator MUST update its receive keys.
+the responder MUST update its receive keys.

-Both sender and receiver MUST encrypt their `ExtendedKeyUpdate(new_key_update)` messages with the old keys.
-Both sides MUST ensure that the `new_key_update` encrypted with the old key is received before accepting any messages encrypted with the new key.
+Both initiator and responder MUST encrypt their `ExtendedKeyUpdate` messages with the old keys.
+Responder MUST ensure that the `ExtendedKeyUpdate(new_key_update)` encrypted with the old key is received before accepting any messages encrypted with the new key.

 If TLS peers independently initiate the extended key update and the requests cross in flight, the `ExtendedKeyUpdate(key_update_request)` with the